Knewton/Zoidberg/EXAMPLE.md

 ## Question 1

 ### Question text
     How many doughnuts does Bennett have?

 ### Answer interpretation
     The answer is the unknown value of doughnuts owned by Bennett.

 ## Data extraction

 ### Sentence 1
     doughnuts owned by Alex = 7

 ### Sentence 2
     doughnuts owned by Bennett = 7
     doughnuts owned by Bennett + 4

 ## Correct response
     11 doughnuts

 ***

-'bool' object has no attribute 'is_Relational'
+time_ending
-'bool' object has no attribute 'is_Relational'
+time_starting
 # Zoidberg Solution

 ## The problem
     Charlie gave 4 bottles to Mac.
     He has 8 bottles left.
     How many bottles did Charlie have in the beginning?

 ## Digested problem
     Charlie  	gave     	4        	bottles  	to       	Mac      	.
     NNP      	VBD      	CD       	NNS      	TO       	NNP      	.